Alcohol

 Resources and support

 If you think you might be experiencing addiction, reaching out for help is a brave and positive step.
 Remember, addiction is not a personal failure.
 Support is available, and taking the first step can make a big difference to your well-being.
-This web page lists out support services that you can turn to for help.

 We've also created a supporter pack that provides you with the tools and resources to effectively communicate with people experiencing alcohol addiction inside and outside of your organisation.